 Discover the power of cross-validation in machine learning to enhance model accuracy, prevent overfitting, and ensure robust performance.

-The most widely used method is K-Fold Cross-Validation.
-The process involves these steps:
+The most common method of Cross-Validation is K-Fold Cross-Validation.
+This process involves partitioning a single dataset into multiple parts:

 Cross-Validation is indispensable in building dependable AI systems across various domains:

 Other applications include evaluating models for image segmentation, natural language processing (NLP) tasks like sentiment analysis, and risk assessment in financial modeling.
-Platforms like Ultralytics HUB often integrate or facilitate such evaluation techniques to streamline the development lifecycle.
+Platforms like Ultralytics HUB can help manage the experiments and artifacts produced during such evaluation techniques, streamlining the development lifecycle.